ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 #### Bulletin Blacklist

-- NPCC (Only acceptable for social media, and web to differentiate from Northpointe Atlanta)
+- NPCC (Only acceptable for social media, and web to differentiate from North Point Atlanta)
 - Ministry
 - “Air Quotes”